textcreationpartnership/A02722/README.md

 ##Content Summary##

 #####Front#####

-Tvvo sermons vvherein we are taught, 1.
-Hovv to get, 2.
-How to keepe, 3.
-How to vse a good conscienc
+1. To the Printer.

 #####Body#####

-Tvvo sermons vvherein we are taught, 1.
-Hovv to get, 2.
+1. TWO SERMONS, VVHEREIN VVE are taught, 1.
+How to get, 2.
 How to keepe, 3.
-How to vse a good conscienc **Types of content**
+How to vſe a good CONSCIENCE.

+1. THE SECOND SERMON: Wherein is taught, how to vſe a good CONSCIENCE.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!